This post contains affiliate links. Read my disclosure policy here.

-If you celebrate Hanukkah, just swap out the red & green ribbon for blue, white or silver.
+If you celebrate Hanukkah, just swap out the red and green ribbon for blue, white, or silver.
 Snowmen cookies can brighten up any holiday with their chocolate smiles and frosty face.
-You don’t even need a special occasion to make these wintery treats & you can even make them in summertime – I promise they won’t melt 😉

 Believe it or not, this vegan fluff will cook up the same, too.
 Your Vegan Meringue Cookies will be crispy on the outside and slightly chewy on the inside.
 You'll be biting into a cloud of heaven!

-For the remaining meringue ingredients, you’ll need vanilla extract, sugar & cream of tartar.
+Along with the aquafaba, you’ll need vanilla extract, sugar, and cream of tartar.
 Now the cream of tartar isn’t 100% necessary, it just helps the meringue hold its shape better.
 You can find it in the spice aisle at your local grocer.

 One essential item you'll need is a stand mixer or a hand-held electric mixer.
 That bean water doesn't stand a chance with the whipping power of one of these.
-I wouldn’t attempt it by hand, because you might not be able to move your arm afterwards, and that might hurt your cookie eating skills.
+I wouldn’t attempt it by hand, because you might not be able to move your arm afterward, and that might hurt your cookie-eating skills.

-You'll also need 2 decorating bags (or regular Ziploc bags) to pipe the snowmen bodies.
-Cut a little whole in the bottom and fit them with a Wilton #3 and #12 (or something similar).
-Alternatively, you could try to dollop the meringue body with a spoon to create the snowmen, but I haven’t tried it this way.
+You'll also need 2 decorating bags (or regular Ziploc bags) to pipe the snowmen's bodies.
+Cut a little hole in the bottom and fit them with a Wilton #3 and #12 (or something similar).

-For the little carrot noses, you'll need 1-2 drops of natural food coloring.
-Just reserve 1/3 cup of the meringue and mix in the color.
-Don't over do it, because the meringue could become runny.
-Natural powders work well, too
+For the little carrot noses, you'll need 1-2 drops of food coloring.
+Just reserve ⅓ cup of the meringue and mix in the color.
+Don't overdo it because the meringue could become runny.

-To create the eyes, mouth and buttons, I melted vegan chocolate chips and painted them on with a fine-tipped paint brush.
-I'm sure a toothpick can be used too, but I haven’t tried it.
+To create the eyes, mouth, and buttons, I melted vegan chocolate chips and painted them on with a fine-tipped paintbrush.
+I'm sure a toothpick can be used too.